HaoboGu/rmk/docs/src/wireless.md

 RMK supports at most 8 wireless profiles, profile 0 is activated by default.
 Vial key `User0` - `User7` are used to switch to specific profile, `User8` and `User9` are switching to next, previous profile, `User10` is clear profile.

-Now RMK supports multiple bonded profile, but the switching between profiles is not implemented yet.

-Expected behavior for multiple profile support: https://github.com/zmkfirmware/zmk/issues/249

-Some extra behaviours:

-- when usb is connected, all reports goes to usb by default
-- report channel?

 ### Implementation

 1. A simple `manual disconnection -> re-advertise with BLACKLIST -> new connection` loop